BOTNKIII

 Affordable Car Insurance for Young Drivers in 2025

-Main Types of Car Insurance Coverage (2025 Update)
+Essential Car Insurance Coverage Types (2025 Update)

 1. Liability Insurance

-• Average cost in 2025: $650–$900/year.
+• Average cost in 2025: Typically ranges from

 2. Collision Coverage

-• Average cost in 2025: $500–$850/year.
+• Average cost in 2025: Generally

 3. Comprehensive Coverage

-• Average cost in 2025: $400–$700/year.
+• Average cost in 2025: Around

 4. Personal Injury Protection (PIP)

-• Average cost in 2025: $1,200–$2,000/year (highest cost driver in no-fault states).
+• Average cost in 2025: This can be a major cost driver in no-fault states, ranging from

 5. Uninsured/Underinsured Motorist (UM/UIM)

-• Average cost in 2025: $150–$300/year.
+• Average cost in 2025: An affordable addition at

-6. New Coverage Options in 2025
+6. Cutting-Edge Coverage Options for 2025

 Average Car Insurance Costs in 2025 (By State)